 Some people like to put all of their spend on the ThankYou Premier card because it is possible to get up to 2 points per dollar across all spend.
 That’s pretty good since each point can be worth 1.33 cents so this is like getting 2.66% back on all spend!
 Unfortunately, in order to get that return you need to use the card regularly to book paid flights.
 Citi has a complicated flight rewards program in which you can earn flight points for flights paid for with your Premier card.
 The flight points can then be turned into ThankYou points but only up to one point per ThankYou point earned.
 Also, each year that you hold onto the card, you earn increasingly more anniversary bonus points up to 5%.
 So, if I understand this correctly, your total earnings on all spend can go as high as 2.1 points per dollar, which translates to 2.79 cents per dollar worth of flights.
 Not bad, but there are better options…

 To me, the Forward card is a no-brainer for earning 5X points anytime I’m at a restaurant, fast food place, movie theater, or bookstore.
-Outside of those categories, a great option is the ThankYou Preferred card.
-Personal Finance Digest found a working link to an application that gives you a year of 5X earnings at gas stations, grocery stores, and drugstores.
+Outside of those categories, a great option is the ThankYou Preferred card. to an application that gives you a year of 5X earnings at gas stations, grocery stores, and drugstores.
 If this link sticks around long enough, it may be possible to do this for a year, then cancel and sign up again.
 I haven’t signed up for this card yet, but it looks very attractive!
 Between this card and the Forward card, it’s possible to earn 5X for the vast majority of day to day spend.
 And, when paired with a card like the ThankYou Premier, those 5X points become equivalent to 6.65% back in airfare.

 Getting points through sign-up bonuses